zhiyuhan1995/rox_detection/README.md

 </p>

 <p align="center">
-  DEIM is a novel training framework that enhances the matching mechanism in the DETR framework, achieving faster convergence and higher accuracy for real-time DETRs.
+  DEIM is an effective training framework that enhances the matching mechanism in the DETR framework, achieving faster convergence and higher accuracy for real-time DETRs.
+It can be the fundermantal framework for the future research in real-time object detection.
 </p>

 ---